What Should I Do After My Child Has Been Injured?

 Medical staff should deal with an injury in an appropriate and timely manner.
 If they fail to complete necessary treatment or procedures, you may have a medical malpractice claim against them as well.
 Documentation of the injury and any treatment received is the best way to build your claim and speed up a case.

-Additionally, if your child died as a result of someone's negligence, you may have a wrongful death claim.
+Additionally, if your child unfortunately died as a result of someone's negligence, you may have a wrongful death claim.
 These are some of the most difficult situations to deal with personally, but an experienced attorney can aggressively pursue your interests on your family's behalf in the legal system.

-Insurance Disputes for Child/Infant Injury Claims
+Insurance Disputes for Child or Infant Injury Claims

 Many families secure health insurance through employers or private plans because they anticipate the routine injuries their children may experience.
 If your child has sustained a more serious injury and treatment is not being covered by your insurance carrier, you need to speak with the Coye Law Firm's insurance attorneys before your time and money are exhausted.
 Our aggressive and knowledgeable defense can help you recover the benefits your family needs in the wake of a serious injury.
-Read more about the insurance dispute process here.

 How Do I Protect My Child From Injury and Illness?

 The child injury attorneys of the Coye Law Firm fight to protect the rights of children and adults alike.
 Oftentimes, these injuries or illnesses could have been be prevented and the cost of recuperation can be offset in order to restore your family's health and happiness.

 - How is Child Negligence Defined in Florida Schools?